nyoungstudios/py-lambda-circleci/README.md

 6. Within the project on CircleCI, click the `Project Settings` button (on the top right side).
 7. Within the `Project Settings`, click on the tab `Environment Variables` and set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` from the AWS User that you just created.
 Additionally, you can set the `AWS_DEFAULT_REGION` too.
 8. And that's it!
 Now, whenever you push to your GitHub repository, your code will automatically be deployed as a CloudFormation stack.

+## Python Versions

+This template uses `Python 3.8`, but if you prefer to use a different Python version, just change `3.8` in [serverless.yml](./serverless.yml) and [config.yml](.circleci/config.yml) to whatever version you like.
+Here are the supported [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) Python runtimes.
+Also, here are the CircleCI Python [Docker images](https://circleci.com/developer/images/image/cimg/python) that you can for deploying.